Mj12-Studio/ue-hexgridmanager-docs/documents/tutorials/hexgridmanager_basic/hexgridmanager_basic.md

 Add the following nodes to the Event Graph, and then you should be able to drag the sphere around:\
 ![Image_Title](./images/tutorial_38_simple_move_to_mouse.png "ToolTip_Message")

+There's an improved version of the mouse-drag blueprint on the BP_Sphere Actor in the Example level.

 ### Overlap Events ###